dfinity/ic-pub-key/CONTRIBUTING.md

-# Contributing to the Chain Fusion Signer
+# Contributing to IC Public Key

-Thank you for your interest in contributing to the Chain Fusion Signer ❤️
+Thank you for your interest in contributing to Ic Public Key ❤️

 ## Contributing code changes